Daafip/ewatercycle-hbv/README.md

 ## License

-`ewatercycle-plugin` & thus this template is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+This is a `ewatercycle-plugin` & thus this is distributed under the same terms as the template: the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.